Welcome to the Jazz Jams Club website.

 bring their own amps from now on.

-During Phase #2 (As soon As I can verify the club will get participants this time around),
+During Phase #2 (As soon as I can verify the club will get participants this time around),

 The same as Phase #1 except I will also bring my laptop computer running BIAB to provide backing tracks if needed.